Alireza-Mahinparvar/BookMe/Team5Requirements.md

 * User forgot username/password
 1) User should select “Forgot password or username”
 2) The system allows the user to recover their username/password
+* User enters incorrect credentials
+1) System will display a mesage that notifies the user of the issue
+2) User should enter their credentials again

 ### **Non-functional Requirements:**
 * The System responds to each user input within 5 seconds.